Roberto Rambaudi

 Roberto Rambaudi ([roˈbɛrto ramˈbaudi]; born 12 January 1966) is an Italian professional football coach and a former player, who played as a forward or midfielder in the position of right winger.

 Club career

 Rambaudi gained Serie A promotion with Foggia after winning the 1990–91 Serie B title, forming a notable attacking trio with Giuseppe Signori and Francesco Baiano, helping the team to a ninth-place finish in Serie A during the 1991–92 season under manager Zdeněk Zeman.
 He later moved to Atalanta during summer 1992, where he remained for two seasons.
-After the club were relegated in 1994, he moved to Lazio, alongside his former manager Zeman, where he put on notable performances, earning a call-up to the Italian national team.
+After the club were relegated in 1994, he moved to Lazio, alongside his former manager Zeman, where he put on notable performances, and was called up to the Italy national team.
 He later moved to Serie B sides Genoa, and later Treviso, before ending his career in 2000 in Serie B. Overall throughout his 16-year club career, he made 411 appearances, scoring 82 goals, between 1984 and 2000.